petecarapetyan/cc/doc/accelerators/FAQ.md

 You made a contract to finish a set amount of work to graduate the bootcamp.

-Since this extra work would - technically, at least - add to that workload, then it should be optional.
+Since this extra work would - technically, at least - add extra to that workload, then it should be optional.

-There are questions about whether or not it is actually easier to add a little more in the way of repetition and grounding yourself in the standards.
-But we'll save that argument for others to make, in the future.
+It is a possible paradox that repetition at the team level might reduce, rather than increase the cumulative effort required to hit your target of getting a job.
+Nonetheless, we can't contractually require that because it wouldn't be fair to change the contract after you already signed it.

 [Bach to top of page](#frequently-asked-questions)